ray5273/comentario/docs/content/configuration/backend/dynamic.en.md

 : When set to `On`, deleting a comment in the embedded Comentario will only *mark it as deleted*, but it will still be visible.
 If set to `Off`, deleted comments will be hidden in the comment tree immediately, as well as all its child comments.
 Doesn't affect comment display in the Administration UI (it has a separate switch for hiding deleted comments).

 Use Gravatar for user avatars
-: When enabled, Comentario will try to fetch an avatar image from [Gravatar](https://www.gravatar.com) for each newly registered user.
+: When enabled, Comentario will try to fetch an avatar image from [Gravatar](https://www.gravatar.com) for each newly registered or logging-in user.
 For federated users (those registering via Google, Facebook etc.), the identity provider avatar will be tried first.

 Enable images in comments
 : If set to `Off`, commenters won't be able to insert [images](/kb/markdown#images) in comments.
 Only applies to newly written comments.